ngrx/platform/projects/ngrx.io/content/guide/entity/recipes/additional-state-properties.md

 Usage:

-we are declaring the `selectedUserId` as an additional entities state property.
+We are declaring the `selectedUserId` as an additional state property.

 <code-example header="user.reducer.ts">
 import { EntityState, EntityAdapter, createEntityAdapter } from '@ngrx/entity';